quist00/carpentries.org/_posts/2023/02/Apply-for-the-current-round-of-Carpentries-Maintainer-Onboarding.md

 ---
 layout: page
 authors: ["Vini Salazar", "Erin Becker"]
-teaser: "The Carpentries is preparing to onboard the next round of Maintainers.
-Applications due March 1st"
+teaser: "The Carpentries is preparing to onboard the next cohort of Maintainers.
+Applications due March 1st."
 title: "Apply for the current round of Carpentries Maintainer Onboarding!"
 date: 2023-02-15
 time: "00:00:00"